logo2

 Newspaper ad - May 1904

-The company received many testimonials of the curative effects of COR-AGO (4).
-They received orders from as far away as New York, Maryland, Pennsylvania, Massachusetts, Kansas, and Illinois (1).
-An ad in The Copper Country Evening News, 06 Dec 1904, indicated that COR-AGO was stocked by many local drug stores, including Sodergren & Sodergren, Superior Pharmacy, Vastbinder & Read, Eagle Drug Store, Geo.
+The company received many testimonials of the curative effects of Cor-Ago (1,4).
+They received orders from as far away as New York and Boston in the east and several large cities in the west (15).
+An ad in The Copper Country Evening News, 06 Dec 1904, indicated that Cor-Ago was stocked by many local drug stores, including Sodergren & Sodergren, Laurium Pharmacy, Superior Pharmacy, Vastbinder & Read, Eagle Drug Store, Deschamps & Mogk, Geo.
 H. Nichols, Scott's Drug Store, Ed.
-C. DesRochers, and F. W. Kroll.
+C. DesRochers, F. W. Kroll, and Hubbell Pharmacy.

 Newspaper ad - <i>The Native Copper Times</i>, 07 Mar 1905